dibalokechanda/dibalokechanda.github.io/_posts/2023-07-29-self-information-blog.md

 I(x)=-\log p(x)
 $$

 where $x$ is the event, $p(x)$ is the probability of the event occurring and $I(x)$ is the information (self-information) quantity of that event.
-This might seem random but the reason the formula looks like this because it fulfills three key intutions about information should be quantified.
+This might seem random but the reason the formula looks like this because it fulfills three key intutions about how information should be quantified.

+- If an event has less likely chance of happening, it should contain less information.

+- In contrast, if an event has more likely chance of happening it should contain more information.

+- Independent events should contain additive information.

+The following is a plot of $- \log p(x)$ where $p(x)$ is bounded between 0 and 1.

+<iframe src="https://www.desmos.com/calculator/u6v7rqes2e?embed" width="500" height="500" style="border: 1px solid #ccc" frameborder=0></iframe>

 # References